 The recommended minimum number of cells/nuclei was set to ensure assay success as recovery can vary greatly between sample types.
 For fixation and hybridization, it may be possible to use less than the recommended minimum.
 However, there is potential risk of not having enough cells/nuclei for the downstream assay.
 The recommended minimum is not a strict requirement for assay performance, but this guidance ensures that there are enough cells/nuclei to proceed with the workflow.

 Careful considerations, if the number of cells/nuclei are reduced below the minimum recommended number:

 - There is potential risk of not having enough cells/nuclei for the downstream assay.

 - Debris in sample post dissociation may cause counting inaccuracies, especially when using Trypan.
 This could result in using less than expected number of cells during hybridization.

-Loss of cell pellet during fix, quench, and post-hyb washes.
+Loss of cells/nuclei during fix, quench, and post-hyb washes.